Retinoids at a Glance

 Second generation: Through replacement of the β-ionone ring in ATRA with an aromatic structure, newer retinoids with better therapeutic margins were synthesized in the 1970s.
 Etretinate and its free acid metabolite, acitretin, showed a therapeutic index ten times more favorable than that of ATRA.
 Etretinate (approved in Europe 1983 and by the FDA in 1987) and acitretin (approved 1987 and 1997, respectively) became a standard treatment for psoriasis.
 Acitretin has replaced etretinate in most countries, but not in Japan and a few other countries.

-Third generation: The discovery of retinoic acid receptors (RARs)2,3 allowed research directed toward receptor-specific, third-generation ...
+Third generation: The discovery of retinoic acid receptors (RARs)2,3 allowed research directed toward receptor-specific, third-generation retinoids with a safer ...